-To support that need, the EMP Group works to improve stakeholders’ ability to evaluate the performance—including energy-saving impacts—of energy efficiency programs through evaluation, measurement, and verification (EM&V).
+To support that need, EMP works to improve stakeholders’ ability to evaluate the performance—including energy-saving impacts—of energy efficiency programs through evaluation, measurement, and verification (EM&V).
 We conduct research and development on EM&V to achieve more accurate, credible, and timely results that accelerate deployment and improve management of energy efficiency.

 - EM&V capacity building,